With summer ending in Los Angeles, now is a great time to get ahead on air conditioner maintenance.

 Stop the juice to your furnace at the breaker box.

 Furnace filters must be replaced every couple of months, depending on the model you use.

 Not sure when you last checked yours?
 Remove it and tilt it toward the light.
 If light isn’t visible, buy a new one.

 Remove the blower door and vacuum up dust.

 Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
 If it’s dirty, you can freshen it by pouring watered-down bleach through the tube to flush the line.
 Or you can replace the tube.

 Scrub the drain port using a small, round paintbrush.
 Reconnect the drain tube and restore power.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Never Forget a Tune-Up Again

-Annual air conditioner maintenance from AZ Air Conditioning and Heating can make your system more efficient and help it last longer.
-We also have practical service agreements, so you won’t forget to plan your annual service!
+Annual air conditioner maintenance from AZ Air Conditioning and Heating can make your equipment more efficient and help it last longer.
+We also have handy service agreements, so you won’t forget to book your annual maintenance!